“There’s no refund on misspent time.” -Jack Butcher

 It’s tempting to continue collecting markers of credibility like Mario’s gold coins: top undergrad, top MBA, working your way through FAANG.
 But in reality, brand names become less important with every passing year in which you have an opportunity to prove you’re different from the thousands who have done the same thing.

 What is your appetite for structure and stability?
 Your tolerance for BS?
 Your hunger for freedom?

 The upper bound of your freedom is in inverse proportion to the size of the company.
 Even the most generous of managers cannot move upper bounds that are compelled by the structure of the company.
 The lower bound of BS also tends to rise as the company grows.
 But if stability is crucial for you, the lower freedom and higher BS of a bigger company is likely worth it.

 Society is full of opinions that it’s easy to silence your own.
 But doing so comes at the expense of the one life you have.
-Choosing the right type of company based on what you care about is gifting your future self with time well spent.
+Choosing the right type of company is a gift to your future self with time well spent.

 If you want to dig further, here are some awesome, eye-opening reads.